What Can You Do with a Health Services Management Degree?

-Read on to learn about ten careers that you can pursue with a degree in health services management.
+Read on to learn about 13 careers you can pursue with a degree in health services management.

 Small practices may only require their clinical managers to have a bachelor’s degree, but graduate-level education is increasingly in demand.
 Professional certification is available as a Certified Medical Practice Executive (CMPE) through the American College of Medical Practice Executives (ACMPE) or in certified medical management (CMM) through the Professional Association of Health Care Office Management (PAHCOM).

-Enormous amounts of data flow through healthcare facilities and health information managers are primarily responsible for overseeing the proper collection, securitization, and application of that data.
-They manage the implementation of new health information systems, develop, and maintain a facility’s policy for the storage and safekeeping of the data, or train staff on data-related processes.
+Enormous amounts of data flow through healthcare facilities, and health information managers are primarily responsible for overseeing the proper collection, securitization, and application of that data.
+In addition, they manage the implementation of new health information systems, develop and maintain a facility’s policy for the storage and safekeeping of the data, or train staff on data-related processes.

 In addition to a bachelor’s degree or graduate degree, health information managers usually have some background in information technology.
-Professional certification for this role is increasingly in demand, and six different certifications are available for health information managers through the American Health Information Management Association (AHIMA).
+As a result, the professional certification for this role is increasingly in demand, and six different certificates are available for health information managers through the American Health Information Management Association (AHIMA).

-A healthcare compliance manager works on behalf of a healthcare facility to meet the contractual and legal expectations of a wide array of funding sources and regulatory agencies.
+A healthcare compliance manager works on behalf of a healthcare facility to meet the contractual and legal expectations of many funding sources and regulatory agencies.
 They do this through monitoring updates to healthcare policies, laws, contracts, and regulations—and then implementing those updates into the healthcare facility through staff training sessions and process adjustments.
 Regular audits must also be performed to ensure compliance is maintained.

-In addition to a bachelor’s or master’s degree in health services management, prospective healthcare compliance managers may pursue non-degree certificate programs, such as the one at Drexel University, which focus specifically on the legal aspects of healthcare compliance.
-As more employers demand it, healthcare compliance managers are increasingly seeking out professional certification.
+In addition to a bachelor’s or master’s degree in health services management, prospective healthcare compliance managers may pursue non-degree certificate programs, such as the one at Drexel University, which focuses specifically on the legal aspects of healthcare compliance.
+As more employers demand it, healthcare compliance managers seek professional certification.
 Five separate compliance certification programs are available through the Compliance Certification Board (CCB), a partner of the Health Care Compliance Association (HCCA).

 Healthcare consultants can be seen as freelancing healthcare administrators.
-Often working on short-term contracts or a part-time basis, they move from facility to facility, analyzing workflows and processes to propose ways of improving efficiencies to the more permanent administrative leaders.
-Healthcare consultants may conduct interviews, analyze data, run simulations, solicit new IT vendors, or guide a facility through an administrative transition or tech implementation processes.
+Often working on short-term contracts or on a part-time basis, they move from facility to facility, analyzing workflows and processes to propose ways of improving efficiencies to the more permanent administrative leaders.
+For example, healthcare consultants may conduct interviews, analyze data, run simulations, solicit new IT vendors, or guide a facility through an organizational transition or tech implementation processes.

 Advanced doctoral programs in health services management and policy, like the one at Ohio State University, prepare students for positions as researchers and academics by focusing on a multifaceted approach that imparts expert-level knowledge across a vast array of disciplines.